codefresh-io/argo-hub/workflows/codefresh-classic/versions/0.0.1/README.md

 ## Summary

-A set of templates to operate against Codefresh classic platform
+A wrapper on top of the Codefresh CLI run operation.
+The template provides the easy ability to trigger pipelines.

 ## Templates